liferoad/df-ml-starter/README.md

 ```

 ### Step 4: Run the Beam pipeline using DataflowRunner
-To run a Dataflow job using CPUs without a custom container, try this (took ~30m and cost ~1.4$):
+To run a Dataflow job using CPUs without a custom container, try this:
 ```bash
 make run-df-cpu
 ```
+When using resnet101, the job took ~30m and cost ~1.4$ with resnet101.

 Running Dataflow GPU jobs needs to build a custom container,
 ```bash